 Making the conscious decision to get sober is the first and most important step towards recovery.
-However, doing so isn’t always easy and, when it comes to alcohol, withdrawals may be an unpleasant experience.
-Knowing what to expect may then help ease the process and make it easier to deal with all the symptoms.
+However, doing so isn’t always easy and, when it comes to alcohol, withdrawals may be an unpleasant and even dangerous experience.

 Always speak with a doctor before you enter any detox plan.
-Professionals in a rehab center can also ensure that you’re taken care of as well as keep an eye on you by monitoring your heart rate, blood pressure and administering drugs if necessary.
+A rehab center can also ensure that you’re taken care of as well as keep an eye on you by monitoring your heart rate, blood pressure and administering drugs if necessary.
 Quitting cold turkey is often advised against by the medical community.

-- 6 - 12 hours after quitting: sweating, anxiety, headaches, vomiting and insomnia
+- 6 - 12 hours after quitting: sweating, anxiety, headaches, vomiting, and insomnia

 - 12 - 24 hours after quitting: possible hallucinations

-- 48 - 72 hours after quitting: sweating, seizures, high blood pressure, irritability, confusion and fever
+- 48 - 72 hours after quitting: sweating, seizures, high blood pressure, irritability, confusion, and fever

 Long-term effects of alcohol use can also take a toll on the body, so it's important to continue seeing a doctor after you have gotten sober to ensure that you're taking care of your health.
-Severe alcohol use can cause problems in your future including cirrhosis, impaired memory, a weakened immune system and high blood pressure.
+Severe alcohol use can cause problems in your future including cirrhosis, impaired memory, a weakened immune system, and high blood pressure.

 Staying on the Path of Sobriety

 With time, your body will begin to heal itself and you’ll slowly begin to feel better not only about your decisions, but your physical health as well.
 Surrounding yourself with positive people and removing negativity from your life can make a world of difference when you’re choosing to stay sober.

-If you are suffering from alcohol addiction and are ready to make a positive change in your life, speak with your doctor, friends, family, or anyone who can help you take a step in the right direction to getting clean and sober.
-Although it is hard to see past today, those who get sober find that there is success and life beyond alcohol and that you are not your addiction.
+If you are suffering from alcohol addiction and are ready to make a positive change in your life, speak with your doctor, friends, family, or anyone who can help you take a step in the right direction to get clean and sober.
+Although it is hard to see past today, those who get sober find that there are success and life beyond alcohol and that you are not your addiction.